Yarikx/reductor/README.md

 And only one way how to change the state:
 * Call `store.dispatch(action)` to deliver and process it by corresponding `Reducer`.

-## Roadmap

-* Support [AutoValue](#https://github.com/google/auto/tree/master/value) to be used with `@CombinedState`
-* Better documentation
-* Add more example:
-    - Async actions
-    - Time-traveling
-    - Dispatching custom actions with Middleware
-    - Using Rx with store

 ## Advanced use